 Community outreach is a focus of the educational experience for students at St Margaret Mary’s College.

 Every class is encouraged to take on a project which would promote a sense of community responsibility.
-The activities vary from year to year: packing birthing kits for ZONTA service club, supporting Cancer Council’s Biggest Morning Tea, organising Mother's Day care packs for women at Ronald McDonald House and organising lunchtime activities for students in a particular year level.
+The activities vary from year to year: Birthing Kits for the Australian Birthing Kit Foundation with ZONTA Metro Townsville, supporting Cancer Council’s fundraising, organising Mother's Day care packs for women at Ronald McDonald House and organising lunchtime activities for students in a particular year level.